mholling/nswtopo/README.markdown

 If you're creating a map for rogaining, you will probably want to build a multi-layered file for further editing using GIMP or Photoshop.
 In this case, specify `layered.tif` or `psd`, respectively, as your output format.
 These formats will keep each topographic feature on a separate layer, allowing you to edit them individually.
 In combination with the aerial layers, which you can turn on and off as underlayers, this allows you to compare the mapped location of topographic features such as roads, dams and cliffs against their position on the aerial imagery, and to manually add, correct or remove such features as needed (e.g. old firetrails that have been changed, are no longer present, or new firetrails that have not yet been mapped).

-(Note that the ImageMagick photoshop driver is not particularly good; it does not do any file compression, which can lead to a gigabyte+ file size and very slow performance during creation of the psd file.
+(Note that the ImageMagick photoshop driver is not particularly good; it does not do any file compression, which can lead to a gigabyte+ file size and very slow performance for large maps.
 The file will be correctly compressed once you load and save it in Photoshop, however.)

 It is also possible to construct your own Photoshop or GIMP document by hand, using the topographic layers as layer masks for color fill or pattern layers representing each feature.
 The topographic feature layers are colored white-on-black to allow you to do this easily.

 Map Configuration
 =================

-By editing `config.yml` you can customise a number of aspects of your map, including the colour and patterns used for various features and which layers to exclude.
+By editing `config.yml` you can customise many aspects of your map, including the colour and patterns used for various features and which layers to exclude.
 If no other configuration is provided, reasonable defaults are used.
-The customisation options are shown below with their default values.
+The customisation options are shown below with their default values. (*It is not necessary to provide these default values in your configuration file.*)

 Set the scale and print resolution of the map as follows.
-300-400 ppi is probably optimal for most maps, and gives a resolution of about 2.1 metres per pixel at 1:25000.
-Going beyond 400 ppi will not yield any more detail, will make the downloads slower and will blow out the megapixel count considerably.
+300-400 pixels-per-inch (ppi) is probably optimal for most maps; 300 ppi give a resolution of about 2.1 metres per pixel at 1:25000.
+Going beyond 400 ppi will not yield any more detail, and will slow the downloads and blow out the megapixel count considerably.
 (The size of map features mostly scales with ppi but not with the map scale.)

     scale: 25000              # desired map scale (1:25000 in this case)
     ppi: 300                  # print resolution in pixels per inch